+To sum up our Early Morning Magic review and answer the question “would you do it again?”.
 Yes, we’d definitely do it again, especially if we wanted to ride Mine Train and couldn’t secure a FastPass+ for it.
 While it is it’s not something we would need to do every trip, it did add a little extra magic that morning!
 We would definitely recommend this event to families that enjoy waking up early in the morning and heading out to the parks for a little extra magic!

 If you enjoyed this Early Morning Magic review, you should also check out our article about Free Things To Do At Disney World!